 Once your nomination has been processed, email the information below, as well as a copy of your passport, to email@example.com:

 - Date of Birth

 - Home University (including contact details of International Office)

 - Field of Study

 Academic Year 2017/2018

 - March 1 - October 15, 2017 for the spring semester 2018

-You will also need the Letter of Acceptance when you apply for a residence permit (non-EU/EEA students) as well as the document entitled Proof of Admission that you will receive from Dalarna University's admissions office: see our Residence Permits webpage for information about other documentation.
+A Letter of Acceptance will be sent to you.
+You will need the Letter of Acceptance when you apply for a residence permit (non-EU/EEA students).
+You will also need the document entitled Proof of Admission that you will receive from Dalarna University's admissions office: see our Residence Permits webpage for information about other documentation.